 How Long Does Perimenopause Last?

 The average length of perimenopause is 4 years, but for some women, this stage may last only a few months or continue for 10 years.
 Perimenopause ends when women have gone 12 months without having their period.

 What Are the Signs of Perimenopause?

 Irregular periods are common and normal during perimenopause.
-But other conditions can cause abnormalities in menstrual bleeding.
+But other conditions can cause changes in menstrual bleeding.
 If any of the following situations apply to you, see a doctor to rule out other causes:

-Your periods last several days longer than usual
+- Your periods last several days longer than usual.

-You spot between periods
+- You spot between periods.

-You experience spotting after sex
+- You have spotting after sex.

-Your periods occur closer together
+- Your periods happen closer together.